Max Dashu

 Maxine Hammond Dashu (born 1950), known professionally as Max Dashu, is an American feminist historian, author, and artist.
 Her areas of expertise include female iconography, mother-right cultures and the origins of patriarchy.
-She identifies as a lesbian, her views on transgender rights and gender identity are a contentious issue and resulted in her being excluded from the Modern Witches Confluence.

-In 1970, Dashu founded the Suppressed Histories Archives to research and document women's history and to make the full spectrum of women's history and culture visible and accessible.
+In 1970, Dashu, founded the Suppressed Histories Archives to research and document women's history and to make the full spectrum of women's history and culture visible and accessible.
 The collection includes 15,000 slides and 30,000 digital images.
 Since the early 1970s, Dashu has delivered visual presentations on women's history throughout North America, Europe and Australia.

 Dashu is the author of Witches and Pagans: Women in European Folk Religion, 700–1100 (2016), the first volume of a planned 16-volume series called Secret History of the Witches.

 Early life

 Dashu grew up in West Chicago, Illinois.
 In 1968, she earned a full scholarship to Harvard University, where she began her research in women's history.
 Facing "entrenched resistance" to feminist scholarship, she chose to leave the university to become an independent scholar.
 After founding the Suppressed Histories Archives in 1970, she began presenting on women's history in 1973, sharing slides of her research at feminist bookstores, cafe and women's centers.
 Dashu's slide presentations offered visual history at a time when lesbian history and art was not easily accessible.

 In 1976, Dashu was involved in the Inez García defense committee.
 In the early 1980s, Dashu worked in the Household Workers' Rights organization, a Union WAGE project established in 1979 for working women.